Fearing China's hypersonic weapons, US Navy seeks to arm ships with Patriot missiles

 That plant would complement Boeing's seeker manufacturing efforts, and Lockheed Martin is pitching the benefits of additional production to the US Army, which must sign off on it.

-The PAC-3 has already shot down maneuvering hypersonic missiles in Ukraine.
+The PAC-3 has already shot down manoeuvring hypersonic missiles in Ukraine.
 The Navy thinks it could add another high-probability layer to its anti-missile systems, which have not been battle-tested against such weapons.

 The Navy told Reuters, "More testing is required in the development roadmap that will include launching PAC-3 MSE from a ship and validating communication with the SPY-1 radar," the main sensor in the Aegis missile system.